dPhantum/syDB/README.md

 </p>

 <h2>Simplest Usage</h2>
-<p>Here is the simplest usage that you could possible have with syDB ORM, although not recommeded,
+<p>Here is the simplest usage that you could possible have with syDB ORM, although not recommended,
 because it does not take advantage of implicit bind variables to prevent sql injection, bet here it is:</p>